 What’s the highest amount of cashback you can get?

 You will find a 6% cashback reward on any single cashback credit card in 2016.
 This is offered by Blue Cash Preferred card under American Express.
 You can apply for it here and get approved within 60 seconds of submitting your application.

 With that said, you have to remember that these sky-high cashback rewards are not sustainable.
 They will only run on the first spent, and then the rate will drop.
 Further, most credit card issuers will limit the high-rate rewards to certain types of purchases.
 This can severely decrease what you earn from the card, and if there’s an annual fee, it could prevent it from being a precious card to have.

 Which type of cashback rewards card gives you the most back?

 This all depends on what type of spending you do and where you do it.
 It’s best to find a cashback rewards card that pays more for the type of shopping you normally do.

 How long does the 0% no interest period last?

-Also, if you’re someone who does balance transfers regularly you need to consider what they will cost when the no-interest period is over.
+If you’re someone who does balance transfers regularly, you need to consider what they will cost when the no-interest period is over.
 The same goes for the foreign transaction fee; if you’re a regular traveler, a 3% foreign transaction charge would be an intense addition to what you pay once the interest starts charging to your card.